 In addition to the time dedicated to teaching, law students have a class that meets twice a week in which they study the STREET Law text, design their curricula for their schools, and practice teaching.

-Miami STREET Law — which is modeled after the national STREET Law Program — was started by Director Karen Throckmorton in 2001.
+Miami STREET Law — which is modeled after the national STREET Law Program — was started in 2001.
 Law students initially began teaching law at two schools: Miami Senior High and the Palmer Trinity School.
-Since then, the STREET Law Program has expanded to nine schools across Miami-Dade County, including:
+Since then, the STREET Law Program has expanded to more schools across Miami-Dade County.

-Read Director's welcome or hear Director Karen Throckmorton discuss how the STREET Law Program provides experiential learning and benefits Miami Law students as well as the South Florida community.
+You can also watch former Director Karen Throckmorton discuss how the STREET Law Program provides experiential learning and benefits to Miami Law students as well as the South Florida community.
+Watch video.

 Hear the personal story of 3L Rob Collins which inspired him to want to become a Street Lawyer.

 For ideas on how to positively impact a teen's life through STREET LAW, listen to 3L Nico Pelleya's ideas on pertinent topics and the challenges and rewards of being a Street Lawyer.